nbyx/odata-builder/README.md

 - [ ] Add search support
 - [ ] Add support for data modification queries with odata

-Any feature missing here?
-Please open an issue and add your feature request.
+Your contributions are welcome!
+If there's a feature you'd like to see in odata-builder, or if you encounter any issues, please feel free to open an issue or submit a pull request.